 It is very important that you select “View Billing Statement” (shown below) which takes into account anticipated financial aid.
 DO NOT SIMPLY LOOK AT THE ACCOUNT SUMMARY.

-- If you will have a credit balance (i.e. you owe less than your anticipated aid), you do not need to make a payment; just confirm all of your aid has been applied to your charges and that your charges are paid in full.
+- If you will have a credit balance (i.e. you owe less than your anticipated aid), you do not need to make a payment; just confirm after August 28 that all of your aid has been applied to your charges and that your charges are paid in full.
 Sign up for direct deposit (ACH) refunds at: https://uwm.edu/onestop/refunds/

-In some instances, you may appear to have a credit balance, but this may not be the case.
-Sometimes, not all charges appear at once.
-Once all charges are posted (tuition, housing, and meals if applicable) may owe the university.
-Any amount owed can be paid using the installment plan.
-Billing/payment plan questions should be directed to the Bursar Office: (414) 229-4541, email@example.com, Mellencamp Hall Room 162
+In some instances, you may appear to have a credit balance, but this may not be the case if all of your charges haven’t been posted.
+Please confirm all charges are reflected on your billing statement.
+Billing/payment plan questions should be directed to the Student Financial ServiceCenter: (414) 229-4541, email@example.com, Mellencamp Hall Room 162

-You should read the PAWS Financial Aid Tutorial for help reviewing your PAWS account including ‘To Do Items and Accepting Aid.”
+Read the PAWS Financial Aid Tutorial for help reviewing your PAWS account including “To Do Items and Accepting Aid.”
 If you haven’t applied for aid, it isn’t too late.
-Apply online at www.fafsa.gov.
-If you don’t have any anticipated aid, you will want to make the $100 minimum payment in order to participate in the installment plan and avoid possible late fees.
+Apply online as soon as possible at https://fafsa.gov.
+If you don’t have any anticipated aid, you should pay the amount due in full or sign up for the UWM Payment Plan.

 Financial aid disbursement begins Saturday, August 26, ten days before classes begin.
 You should be able to see disbursed aid posted on your PAWS account that afternoon.
-Our office will send you an email the following week either confirming your aid has disbursed or explaining why it has not.
-We will also send emails the week of August 1 to those who may experience a delay in their disbursement.
+We will send you an email the following week either confirming your aid has been disbursed or explaining why it has not.
+Emails will also be sent in July and August to those whose accounts show they may experience a delay in their disbursement.

 Even when disbursement runs smoothly, some students experience delays in receiving their funds.
 The most common problems are listed below:

-- OTHER LOANS (Perkins/Nursing) –If a promissory note is needed, you should see it as a TO DO item in your PAWS account.
+- NURSING LOANS – A new promissory note is needed each year.
+You should see it as a “To Do Item” in your PAWS account if one is needed.

-- If you are on academic or financial aid probation, or on an academic plan, we need to confirm that you are meeting the requirements to continue.
+- If you are on an academic plan, financial aid warning, or probation, we need to confirm that you are meeting the SAP requirements to remain eligible for aid.
 This review is generally not completed until closer to the start of the semester.

-(The office will be closed 9/4 for Labor Day)
+The office will be closed September 5 for Labor Day.